Search Field Guide

 Diagnostic Characteristics

 White-tailed Ptarmigan can be differentiated from all other grouse (including other ptarmigan) by their small body size and distinctive white tail feathers.
-Blue Grouse often appear at or above treeline in the mountains of western North America, but lack the white tail.
+Dusky Grouse often appear at or above treeline in the mountains of western North America, but lack the white tail.

 Migration